iSparkle/fpc-sftp/README.md

 SimpleSFTPServer has no mechanisms to support get/put of files or any other SFTP commands.
 It can only support one incoming connection at a time.

-Limitations: It has ugly memory issues; I've learned that the callbacks do not have a very big stack.
+Limitations: It has ugly memory issues; I've learned that the callbacks do not have a very big heap.
 This IS NOT DESIGNED for actual use.

 === Sparkle-FTP Server ===